xju2/dockers/HEP/atlas-GPU/README.md

 pip install --user typing_extensions  pybind11
 ```

-* Downlaod and Compile and install
+* Downlaod source code and Compile and install
 ```bash
 MAX_JOBS=6 USE_CUDA=1 USE_OPENMP=1 USE_MPI=0 USE_TBB=1 USE_SYSTEM_TBB=1 \
 USE_MKLDNN=1 MKL_THREADING=TBB MKLDNN_CPU_RUNTIME=TBB BUILD_BINARY=0 \